aptech/docs/docs/hasmetadata.rst

 Purpose
 ----------------

-Checks if a matrix has metadata.
+Checks if a matrix has metadata, meaning it is a dataframe.

 Format
 ----------------